2.1 Why plot your data?

 His purpose was to debunk three notions that had been prevalent at the time:

-• Numerical calculations are exact, but graphs are rough;
+• Numerical calculations are exact, but graphs are coarse and limited by perception and resolution;

 • For any particular kind of statistical data there is just one set of calculations constituting a correct statistical analysis;